psychemedia/middle-english-romances/sir-amadace.md

 Sir Amadace was published by Weber in the third volume of his Metrical Romances (1810) from a manu¬ script, supposed unique, in the Advocates’ Library at Edinburgh, — which he says was probablywrittenbya monk at the end of the fifteenth century.
 It is an odd coinci¬ dence, that, while the manuscripts differ in almost every line, they should be alike deficient in the commencement, Weber’s having the advantage in one line.
 It begins

-“ Thoffe Y owe syche too !
+“ Thoffe Y owe syche too!

 Downe sate Sir Amadas and hee And kast how that best myghte bee Both far and nere